Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/stopping_criteria.rst

 :doxy:`TrainingError`                Stops when the training error seems to converge, i.e., :math:`E(t-T)-E(t)< \epsilon`.
 :doxy:`TrainingProgress`             Tracks the progress of the training error over a period of time, i.e.,
                                      :math:`\text{mean}\{E(t),\dots, E(t-T)\}/ \min_t E(t)< \epsilon`.
-:doxy:`ValidatedStoppingCriterion`   Evaluates the validation error and hands the validated result to another criterion,
+:doxy:`ValidatedStoppingCriterion`   Evaluates the validation error and hands the validated result to another criterion.
-                                     see the :doc:`introductory tutorial on stopping criteria <../../first_steps/when_to_stop>`.
 :doxy:`GeneralizationLoss`           Calculates the quotient :math:`V(t)/\min_t E(t)-1` as a relative measure of the gap
                                      between training and validation error.
 :doxy:`GeneralizationQuotient`       Uses the quotient of training progress and generalization loss.